-Build this wi-fi antenna to build when you want results FAST and have just a few inexpensive tools and supplies available.
-It will greatly extend your wi-fi range - well beyond the limits of the dipoles that accompany most routers and some wireless adapters.
-When connected to a USB wireless adapter the performance is excellent.
-When connected to a high powered wi-fi adapter, the performance is astounding!
-Forget about building those overly hyped wi-fi cantennas - they don't perform anywhere close to the yagi antennas depicted here.
+Build this wifi antenna when you want results FAST and have just a few inexpensive tools and supplies available.
+It will greatly extend your ability to reach wifi access points - well beyond the limits of the dipoles supplied with most routers and some wireless adapters.
+When connected to a typical USB wireless adapter, the performance is excellent.
+When connected to a high powered wifi adapter, the performance is astounding!
+Forget about building those overly hyped wifi cantennas - they don't perform anywhere close to the yagi antennas depicted here.
 This antenna works best when connected to a wifi adapter, and it works very well as a single router antenna (to extend the range of an access point).
 Read more below for instructions and a narrative of how they were designed.

 Reach hotspots via window mounting.